Jcg408/booksCLI/README.md

 4. Run in terminal by typing ./bin/booksCLI

 ADDITIONAL INFORMATION:
-Please see notes.md for assignment requirements and development process
+Please see notes.md for assignment requirements, development process and refactor specs.